-11. Carry Ice Rescue Devices16: Not everyone has an ice pick or ice axe, but at the very least, a rope with a loop tied on the end could come in handy in the event you need to rescue someone.
-A flotation ring is also helpful if the victim is not wearing a lifejacket.
-Hiking poles may help if the victim is alert enough to hold on – in very cold water, hypothermia can set in rapidly.
+11. Carry Ice Rescue Devices16: We recommend carrying retractable ice picks.
+They are light and inexpensive, and can help you pull yourself out of the water.
+If you don’t have ice picks, a life-saving line with pull ring (or rope with a loop/flotation ring tied on the end) could come in handy in the event you need to rescue someone.
+Ski poles / hiking poles may help if the victim is alert enough to hold on – in very cold water, hypothermia can set in rapidly.

 12. Take the same precautions whether you are in an urban or rural area: 36% of deaths occurred in urban areas17.
 It is easy to get a sense of false security in town, but ice conditions change constantly, so you need to pay attention.

 Know What to Do If Someone Falls Through the Ice